forwarder/meteor-wizard/README.md

   * `id`: Required.
 Id of the step, also used for the route parameter.
   * `title`: Optional.
 The title displayed in the breadcrumbs.
   * `template`: Optional.
 Uses a default template with a quickform if not set.
+  * `type`: Optional.
+Use to set default template form type.
   * `schema`: Optional.
 Only required if don't use a custom template.
   * `formId`: Optional.
 The AutoForm form id used in the template.
 Appends '-form' to the step.id if not set.
 Used to attach submit handlers and retreive the step data.
   * `onSubmit`: Optional.
 This function is executed after the form is submitted and validates. `this` references to the AutoForm instance.
 Shows the next step by default.
 Parameters: